GNCQ8462/alert-1-to-win/README.md

 # alert-1-to-win
-solutions for xss wargame https://alf.nu/alert1
+solutions for xss wargame alert(1) to win https://alf.nu/alert1

 ## Pretty (32)
 I know many people already solved this level, but since I couldn't find payload on the internet so I decided to upload it.